 What is the kind of reaction from the stakeholders you are working with?

-Heartwarming!
-We start with the feedback from the foundations.
-They, of course, love it and so do the farmers.
+The feedback from the foundations is very heartwarming.
+They love it and so do the farmers.
 Last year, when we went to Uganda, we not only captured the pictures of the trees but also the farmers.
 We make those folks visible at the global level and they feel more important, more relevant!

 And that is what we do – these folks are important and we want to demonstrate that to our clients.
 Somebody’s planting trees in Uganda, in the middle of nowhere, and is now becoming famous in Hong Kong or Japan.
 That is one side of the story.

 When we look at the companies with whom we work and their clients, the reaction again is heartwarming.
-That is also because we are embracing more and more technology to make it engaging and fun.
+That is also because we are embracing technology to make it engaging and fun.

 For example, today we have Amazon chatbot technology.
 That sounds weird but you can chat with your tree, you can ask it where it lives.
 From the backend, we can see that people like it.
 You can also send out a message to the farmer thanking them.